stu-wd/web-sprint-challenge-javascript-fundamentals/README.md

 5. Why do we need super() in an extended class?

-It copies the properties and methods from the parent class and creates them for the child class
+It copies the properties and methods from the parent class and creates them for the child classgit

+// git test

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.